Our respect goes deep.

 Native American Flute: A visiting performer plays traditional melodies and expounds on Native American culture through songs handed down from elders.

 Solstice Celebrations: Hosted annually, a week-long series of events that includes a solstice orientation.
-Past celebrations have included Hopi Corn Dancers, Apache Crown Dancers, Apache guitar performances, Medicine Wheel walks and Native American cooking demonstrations.
+Past celebrations have included Hopi Corn Dancers, Yavapai-Apache Crown Dancers, Yavapai-Apache guitar performances, Medicine Wheel walks and Native American cooking demonstrations.

-Camp Coyote: Designed to educate and entertain children ages 4-12 years, this program includes Native American-inspired arts and crafts such as weaving dream catchers and rhythm drumming.
+Camp Coyote: Designed to educate and entertain children ages 4-12 years, this program includes Native American-inspired arts and crafts such as weaving dream catchers and basket weaving.
 Learn More

 Enchantment honors the history of Boynton Canyon.
 From the ancient waters that created incredible red rock walls, to the long-ago tribes who revered this sacred setting, from the miners and homesteaders and Native Americans who lived and worked here, to the 21st-century people who appreciate Boynton Canyon's fascinating history and archaeology, discover our engaging documentary shows what makes the home of Enchantment Resort and Mii amo Spa such a remarkable site.